vvroul/vvroul/README.md

 🔭 I’m currently working on :

-- :video_game:  a story driven turn based RPG called "For Her"
+- :video_game:  a story driven creature collector game called "For Her"

 - :gem: an exploration game about collecting and cleansing crystals called "Land of Crystals"